sookinoby/generative-models/README.md

 We will also talk about the following topics:
 * The difference between generative and discriminative models
 * The building blocks of a Recurrent Neural Network (RNN)
-* Implementing an unrolled version of RNN to understand its relationship with feed forward neural network, then Long short-term memory (LSTM) and Gated Recurrent Uniy(GRU) RNN and followed by Generative Adversarial Neural Network (GAN) using the MXNet Gluon API.
+* Implementing an unrolled version of RNN to understand its relationship with feed forward neural network, then Long short-term memory (LSTM) and Gated Recurrent Unit (GRU) RNN and followed by Generative Adversarial Network (GAN) using the MXNet Gluon API.

-You need to have a basic understanding of Recurrent Neural Network(RNN), Activation Units, Gradient Descent, Back Propagation and NumPy to understand this tutorial.
+You need to have a basic understanding of Recurrent Neural Network(RNN), Activation Functions, Gradient Descent, Back Propagation and NumPy to understand this tutorial.
 By the end of the notebook, you will be able to:
 1. Understand Generative Models
 2. Know the limitations of a Feed Forward Neural Network